knarkzel/vbird/README.md

 # vbird

-`vbird` is an implementation of Flappy Bird in V using neural networks. `space` to toggle speedup, and `escape` to close window.
+`vbird` is an implementation of Flappy Bird using deep learning in V. `space` to toggle speedup, and `escape` to close window.

 ```bash